Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 Bigint was used as the data type for references in most instances.
 In the Conversation table integer was used to check if both would work.
 The advantage of using a bigint is that its 64 bit and thus won't ever reach a point where it will run out, but a 32 bit (i.e. an integer data type) will eventually run out at 2.1 billion entries.
 An integer, however, uses up less space.

-I used a string for for "postcode" in the locations table as even though this is a number, no maths is done on this entry and there is potential for a leading zero (i.e. if someone lives in the NT in 0800).
+I used a string for for "postcode" in the locations table as even though this is a number, no math is done on this entry and there is potential for a leading zero (i.e. if someone lives in the NT in 0800).

-For smaller text entries the fields used are strings as this is more space efficient for the database (which maps to postgres's VARCHAR data type), but for areas that have potential to be over 255 characters (i.e. descriptions), I have used "text".
+For smaller text entries the fields used are strings as this is more space efficient for the database (which maps to PostgreSQL's VAR-CHAR data type), but for areas that have potential to be over 255 characters (i.e. descriptions), I have used "text".

-Decimal was used for latitude and longitute as this is a formatting requirement to use the Google Maps API.
+Decimal was used for latitude and longitude as this is a formatting requirement to use the Google Maps API.

 A boolean was used for the Messages read column, as well as the Status sold column as these just require true or false.
 Also in the Status, the racquet type column uses an integer of 0 or 1 which uses an enum to map to "modern" or "classic".